 B. bassiana forms white/yellowish colonies having a cotton texture.
 The conidiogenous cells are clustered, colorless, with a globose or flask-like base and denticulate apical extension called rachis bearing one conidium per denticule, resulting in a zig-zag extension.
 The conidium (or conidiospore) is one-cell, hyaline, round to ovoid.
-Spherical shape with a diameter of 1 to 4 $\mu$ m or oval shape with 1.5 to 5.5 x 1-3 $\mu$ m in length.
-In an aerobic environment, the fungus produces blastospores having oval shape with 2-3 $\mu$ m x 7 $\mu$ m in length.
+Spherical shape with a diameter of 1 to 4 μm or oval shape with 1.5 to 5.5 x 1-3 μm in length.
+In an aerobic environment, the fungus produces conidiospores.
+In an anaerobic environment, the fungus produces blastospores having oval shape with 2-3 μm x 7 μm in length.
 Blastospores are as [] infectious as conidia[,] causing white muscardine.